Midtown Madness 3: Paris

-Famous Racer Dieter Kleinmann arrived in Paris recently to receive a Lifetime Achievement Award.
+Famous race car driver Dieter Kleinmann has arrived in Paris to receive a Lifetime Achievement Award.
 The player character's secret agency is tasked with protecting Kleinmann through unearthing potential plots surrounding him.
 They work undercover in various odd jobs, all with the end goal of protecting Kleinmann.
 Mathilda becomes a rival to the player.
 The player character and Mathilda regularly sabotage each other while on the job, and also have friendly races between them and coworkers.
 Three Scandinavians — Sven, Olle, and Inga, become persons of interest as they have recently arrived in Paris to see Kleinmann receive his award, and are all staying at the same hotel.
 Paris police reveal to the player character while they're chauffeuring Sven to the bus station that Sven is a wanted fugitive.
 They deliver Sven to his destination despite orders from the police to stop.
 Sven exits the limo and is arrested by the police.
 While driving an armored vehicle the player character learns that Sven is a kidnapper.
 They are tasked with transporting Sven to the bus station where the police will begin deportation.
 After the player character picks up Sven from the police station, Olle and Inga, who were waiting outside the police station, begin an assault on the armored vehicle in an attempt to immobilize it.
 They fail to stop the vehicle, and Sven is successfully deported.